|The Myth of Gojoseon's

 -- as recorded in first section of the Samguk-Yusa --

-Hwan-in 환인 桓因, the King of Heaven or Jeseok (note #1), was asked by one of his younger sons Hwan-ung to
+Hwan-in 환인 桓因, the King of Heaven or Jeseok (note #1), was asked by one of his younger sons Hwan-ung

-down his son To Benefit Humanity (hongik-ingan).
+and sent down his son To Benefit Humanity (hongik-ingan).

-Hwanung descended with three heavenly seals or treasures and 3000 followers, to a sacred sandalwood tree on the
+Hwanung descended with three heavenly seals or treasures and 3000 followers, to a sacred sandalwood tree on

 family-life, determination of good and evil, and etc.(4)

 A bear and a tiger both came to Holy Hwanung and prayed (begged) to become human beings.
 The Heavenly

-Prince decided to give them a chance, and gave them a bundle of mugwort and twenty bulbs of garlic (5) and told them that if they ate only these sacred food and stayed in the cave (out of the sunlight) for one hundred days (6) then they would
+Prince decided to give them a chance, and gave them a bundle of mugwort and twenty bulbs of garlic (5) and he

+told them that if they ate only these sacred food and stayed in the cave (out of the sunlight) for one hundred days (6)

-into a woman.
+transformed into a woman.

-The bear-woman Ungnyeo 웅녀; 熊女 was very grateful and made offerings to Hwanung at the stone altar by the
+The bear-woman Ungnyeo 웅녀; 熊女 was very grateful and made offerings to Hwanung at the stone altar by

-transform himself as a human man, and mated with her.
+prayers to transform himself as a human man, and mated with her.

 Nine months later she gave birth to a son, who was named Dan-gun Wanggeom 단군 왕검 檀君王儉 (7).

-Dan-gun founded the first Korean kingdom, with its capital nearby what is now Pyeongyang and then moved to Asadal,
+Dan-gun founded the first Korean kingdom, with its capital nearby what is now Pyeongyang and then moved to

-Emperor Yao (China’s mythical sage-emperor).
+of the Emperor Yao (China’s mythical sage-emperor).
 Dan-gun reigned over Joseon (Gojoseon) for 1,500 years.(9)

-At the end of his reign, in the year 1122 BCE, Founding-King Wu (10) of the Zhou Dynasty enfeoffed Jizi (11) to Joseon.
+At the end of his reign, in the year 1122 BCE, Founding-King Wu (10) of the Zhou Dynasty enfeoffed Jizi (11)

-mountains, becoming an immortal Sanshin (12) [a Mountain-spirit] (13) at the age of 1,908.(14)
+himself in the mountains, becoming an immortal Sanshin (12) [a Mountain-spirit] (13) at the age of 1,908.(14)